lachvoj/rpiMySensorsIO/README.md

 ##### description:
 **debounce** - debounce interval in ms

-**multiMaxDelay** - maximum period in ms during which next press is counted into multipres signal
+**multiMaxDelay** - maximum period in ms during which next press is counted into multipress signal

 ### inputPins
-Abstract configuration unit which specifes some properties of how input pin should behave.
+Abstract configuration unit which specifies some properties of how input pin should behave.
 #### example:
 ```json
 "inputPins": {